StefanoN98/Data-Warehouse-Project-SQL-Server/02. EDA PROJECT/README.md

 📌 **Exploratory Data Analysis (EDA)** is the process of understanding a dataset and extracting insights by analyzing its structure, patterns, and relationships.

 📊 **In this project:**
-✅ Explored database objects, dimensions, and measures
+✅ We xplored database objects, dimensions, and measures
-✅ Analyze key business metrics using SQL
+✅ We analyze key business metrics using SQL

-🔜 **Next Steps:** After mastering EDA, I'll apply advanced SQL techniques to answer complex business questions and generate reports for stakeholders.
+🔜 **Next Steps:** After EDA, we'll apply advanced SQL techniques to answer complex business questions and generate reports for stakeholders.

 ---

 ## 📁 Project Material

-📌 We reuse data from the previous project, specifically the **gold layer**, no additional setup is required!
+📌 We reuse data from the previous project ([DWH Project](https://github.com/StefanoN98/SQL-Projects/tree/06aee2d53e71eb27d893c442388b04e8bc5889e7/01.%20DATA%20WAREHOUSE%20PROJECT)), specifically the **gold layer**, no additional setup is required!

 ---

-## 📏 Dimensions & Measures
+## 📏 Identify Dimensions & Measures

-📊 **Understanding your dataset starts with identifying Measures & Dimensions**

 ✔️ **Dimensions** (Qualitative)
 - Examples: `Category`, `Product Name`, `Customer ID`